-The Arrhenius model is widely used in the accelerated aging studies to predict the durability of the properties of both paper and ink.
+The Arrhenius model is widely used in accelerated aging studies to predict the durability of the properties of both paper and ink.
 In other words, this model intends to simulate the real-time aging.
-The Arrhenius model assumes that the rate of chemical reactions (k) depends exclusively on the temperature at which they occur, being expected a linear relations between the reaction rate and the inverse absolute temperature (T).
-This study demonstrates that the application of this model should not be done indiscriminately and there are several restrictions in some cases.
-In this study the Arrhenius model was used to predict the durability of printing made with thermal transfer ribbon and on thermal sensitive paper.
+The Arrhenius model assumes that the rate of chemical reactions (k) depends exclusively on the temperature at which they occur, being expected a linear relation between the reaction rate and the inverse of the absolute temperature (T).
+This study demonstrates that the application of this model should not be done indiscriminately, and that there are several restrictions in some cases.
+In this study, the Arrhenius model was used to predict the durability of printing made with thermal transfer ribbon and on thermal sensitive paper.
 The parameter used to monitor the accelerated aging was the optical density of the printed areas.
-In the case of the printing made with thermal transfer ribbon it was observed, at high temperatures, the degradation of the material that comes from the ribbon.
-This degradation occurs because of side reactions that are not observed under natural conditions of aging.
-In the case of printing on thermal sensitive paper the application off the Arrhenius model was also not applicable due to the restriction to high temperatures.
-Two critical factors for performing accelerated aging tests were identified in this study: the choice of test temperatures and the definition of acceptable yield loss for the focused property.
+In the case of the printing made with thermal transfer ribbon, it was observed, at high temperatures, the degradation of the material that comes from the ribbon.
+This degradation occurs due to side reactions that are not observed under natural conditions of aging.
+In the case of printing on thermal sensitive paper, the Arrhenius model was not applicable as well, due to the restriction to high temperatures.
+Two indispensable factors for performing accelerated aging tests using Arrhenius model were confirmed in this study: the choice of test temperatures and the definition of acceptable yield loss for the focused property.

-Keywords: Arrhenius model; accelerated aging; thermal printing
+Keywords: Accelerated aging, Arrhenius model, thermal printing, thermal sensitive paper

-1. INTRODUCTION
+INTRODUCTION

-Accelerated aging tests have been used to simulate, in a short period of time, physical or chemical changes that occur naturally in a material, enabling the prediction of the material lifetime or its behavior in relation to a defined parameter ^[1].
-These tests are based on exposure of the object of study to high levels of heat, radiation, humidity, voltage, pressure and others^[2].

-There are many theoretical models constructed to explain the behavior of a material from the results obtained in accelerated aging tests, such as the Arrhenius, Eyring and Inverse Power Law models^[2].
-The choice of the most appropriate model depends on the studied material and on the stress condition employed in the test.
+Accelerated aging tests have been used to simulate, in a short period of time, physical or chemical changes that naturally occur in a material, enabling the prediction of the material lifetime or its behavior in relation to a defined parameter (Zou et al., 1996a).
+These tests are based on exposure of the object of study to high levels of heat, radiation, humidity, voltage, pressure and other actions (Kececioglu and Jacks, 1984).
+There are many theoretical models constructed to explain the behavior of a material from the results obtained in accelerated aging tests, such as the Arrhenius, the Eyring and the Inverse Power Law models (Kececioglu and Jacks, 1984).
+The choice of the most appropriate model depends on the studied material and on the stress condition to be employed in the test.
 In the case of paper, it is common to use the temperature as a stress factor.
-Thus, in this case, the Arrhenius model is the recommended one^[1,3,4].
+Thus, based on the temperature, the Arrhenius model is the recommended one (Zou et al., 1996a; Pork, 2000; Zou et al., 1996b).

 The Arrhenius model was proposed in the 1890s by Svante Arrhenius.
-This model assumes that the rate of chemical reactions (k) is inversely proportional to the absolute temperature at which the reaction occurs, as shown in Equation 1^[2, 5].

-$$k = A \exp\left(\frac{-E_a}{RT}\right)$$ or $logk = logA + \left(\frac{-E_a}{2.3RT}\right)$ Equation 1 where k is the reaction rate, A is the pre-exponential factor, a constant that depends on the characteristics of the reaction, $\mathbf{E_a}$ is the activation energy in J.mol-1, R is the universal gas constant (8.314 J/mol.K), T is the absolute temperature in Kelvin (K)^[6].
+This model assumes that the rate of chemical reactions (k) is inversely proportional to the absolute temperature at which the reaction occurs, as shown in Equation 1 (Kececioglu and Jacks, 1984; ISO 18924, 2000), where k is the reaction rate, A is the pre-exponential factor (a constant that depends on the characteristics of the reaction), $\mathbf{E}{a}$ is the activation energy in J.mol-1, R is the universal gas constant (8.314 J/mol.K), T is the absolute temperature in Kelvin (Celina et al., 2005).